Seetayya: Plot

-The movie starts with introducing two rival faction families in Rayalaseema dharmavaram one was Durgamba family who plan to take revenge on their rival venkat rayudu(mukesh rishi) family with her mother and daughter Durgamba mother mentions not to forget loss for them because of Venkat rayudu Durgamba says that she was not changed as widow after losing her husband due to revenge on Venkat rayudu Meanwhile, Durgamba daughter Jaya scolds her husband when he arrived to give carriage and mentions to meet her after killing or attacking Venkat rayudu but he leaves Durgamba mother mentions that Venkat rayudu went to America for knee operation and asks to plan railway contract tender which was going to Venkat rayudu family and asks to make phone call to her husbands younger brother sarvarayudu(jaya prakash reddy) who was jail sarvarayudu promises that he will grab the contract from jail and asks help of his partner obulu Another side Venkat rayudu wife ganganamba mentions that about Durgamba plan and mentions that her every one should be feared by hearing his husband name and tender should be get into there hands her sons and son in law promises to grab the contract by spending money but ganganamba brother chengal rayudu (rahul dev) who was a lawyer mentions that it was not correct to spend money it was correct to make fear and calls chaudappa asks to clean obul batch publicly who were in venkateswara lodge chaudappa accepts and attacks them with bombs and kills them brutally on road same time dsp arrives and become serious but gets cool immediately and mentions that they know every thing but won't take any action after chaudappa leaves Durgamba arrives and slaps dsp for supporting Venkat rayudu family at that evening police batch discuss that not even god can change this factionism at same time Seetayya(Nandamuri Harikrishna) enters to Rayalaseema in tender office chaudappa asks officer to register the tender on Venkat rayudu name but he says that one more person applied for the tender when chaudappa asks about him an old person enters to office Seetayya arrives by holding umbrella old person mentions that he will take the contract for same price but chaudappa warns and asks his henchmen to tear his tender papers while his henchmen was tearing the application Seetayya starts attacking them and beats all chaudappa henchmen and warns chaudappa when he tries to attack Seetayya beats him brutally feared chaudappa and his henchmen run to police station and asks to save them Meanwhile, Seetayya arrives as CI to police station and pulls chaudappa on road and slaps a person on road who asks to punish them and mentions every one should punish and explain greatness of Rayalaseema.Afterwards DSP (Aahuti prasad) scolds Seetayya not arresting Chaudappa But Seetayya explains he escaped by biting his tie but dsp asked to caught him in twenty four hours Seetayya accepts and move Thinking about the insult Venkat rayudu wife ganganamba asked to do Seetayya before knowing the insult to her husband her son and son in law promises to attack but she asks to meet her after attacking Seetayya and locks her in room they meet ganagamba brother who was watching Seetayya rally video and asks to plan for attacking Seetayya but he mentions that thinking was more important to attack Seetayya he will plan by learning Seetayya weakness same time a batch arrives behind Seetayya house and watch him and takes bombs and knife's from there bags and informs opposite person in phone that they joined in opposite house of Seetayya.
+The movie starts with introducing two rival faction families in Rayalaseema dharmavaram one was Durgamba family who plan to take revenge on their rival venkat rayudu (mukeshrishi) family with her mother and daughter Durgamba mother mentions not to forget loss for them because of Venkat rayudu Durgamba says that she was not changed as widow after losing her husband due to revenge on Venkat rayudu Meanwhile, Durgamba daughter Jaya scolds her husband when he arrived to give carriage and mentions to meet her after killing or attacking Venkat rayudu but he leaves Durgamba mother mentions that Venkat rayudu went to America for knee operation and asks to plan railway contract tender which was going to Venkat rayudu family and asks to make phone call to her husbands younger brother sarvarayudu(jayaprakashreddy) who was jail sarvarayudu promises that he will grab the contract from jail and asks help of his partner obulu Another side Venkat rayudu wife ganganamba mentions that about Durgamba plan and mentions that her every one should be feared by hearing his husband name and tender should be get into there hands her sons and son in law promises to grab the contract by spending money but ganganamba brother chengal rayudu (rahuldev) who was a lawyer mentions that it was not correct to spend money it was correct to make fear and calls chaudappa asks to clean obul batch publicly who were in venkateswara lodge chaudappa accepts and attacks them with bombs and kills them brutally on road same time dsp arrives and become serious but gets cool immediately and mentions that they know every thing but won't take any action after chaudappa leaves Durgamba arrives and slaps dsp for supporting Venkat rayudu family at that evening police batch discuss that not even god can change this factionism at same time Seetayya(NandamuriHarikrishna) enters to Rayalaseema in tender office chaudappa asks officer to register the tender on Venkat rayudu name but he says that one more person applied for the tender when chaudappa asks about him an old person enters to office Seetayya arrives by holding umbrella old person mentions that he will take the contract for same price but chaudappa warns and asks his henchmen to tear his tender papers while his henchmen was tearing the application Seetayya starts attacking them and beats all chaudappa henchmen and warns chaudappa when he tries to attack Seetayya beats him brutally feared chaudappa and his henchmen run to police station and asks to save them Meanwhile, Seetayya arrives as CI to police station and pulls chaudappa on road and slaps a person on road who asks to punish them and mentions every one should punish and explain greatness of Rayalaseema.Afterwards DSP (Aahutiprasad) scolds Seetayya not arresting Chaudappa But Seetayya explains he escaped by biting his tie but dsp asked to caught him in twenty four hours Seetayya accepts and move Thinking about the insult Venkat rayudu wife ganganamba asked to do Seetayya before knowing the insult to her husband her son and son in law promises to attack but she asks to meet her after attacking Seetayya and locks her in room they meet ganagamba brother who was watching Seetayya rally video and asks to plan for attacking Seetayya but he mentions that thinking was more important to attack Seetayya he will plan by learning Seetayya weakness same time a batch arrives behind Seetayya house and watch him and takes bombs and knife's from there bags and informs opposite person in phone that they joined in opposite house of Seetayya.
 The story turns to a riot girl bangaram(Simran) family who were trying to get her married stop two warring factionist families in Dharmavaram from killing each other.
 Bangaram comes to Seetayya's house by accident and falls in love with him. meanwhile the factionist families come to know of Seetayya's past, Rest of the story is about Seetayya solving the issues and bringing about peace in Rayalaseema.